IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 24 bytes = 3 * 8 bytes)

 A PvD-aware host will fetch https://cafe.example.com/.well-known/pvd to get the additonal information.
-The following example shows a GET request that the host sends:
+The following example shows a GET request that the host sends, in HTTP/2 syntax {{?RFC7540}}:

 ~~~
 :method = GET